Heartbreak on a Full Moon: Critical reception

+Awards and nominations

 Commercial performance

-Despite being counted for only three days of digital and streaming sales, because of its release in the middle of the chart's tracking week, Heartbreak on a Full Moon debuted at number three on the US Billboard 200, becoming Brown's ninth consecutive top 10 album on the chart, after selling 68,000 copies and earning 220,000 album-equivalent units within three days.
+Despite being counted for only three days of digital and streaming sales, because of its release in the middle of the chart's tracking week, Heartbreak on a Full Moon debuted at number three on the US Billboard 200, becoming Brown's ninth consecutive top 10 album on the chart, after selling 25,000 copies and earning 68,000 album-equivalent units within three days.
+In its second chart week, the album remained at number three on Billboard 200, with 20,000 copies and earning 73,000 album-equivalent units.
 The album was Brown's seventh solo album to debut at number one on the Billboard Top R&B/Hip-Hop Albums chart.
 On November 8, 2017, Heartbreak on a Full Moon was certified gold by the Recording Industry Association of America for combined sales and album-equivalent units of over 500,000 units in the United States.
-Brown became the first R&B male artist that went gold in a week since Usher's Confessions in 2004.
-In its second chart week, the album remained at number three on Billboard 200, with 110,000 copies and earning 280,000 album-equivalent units.
+Brown became the first R&B male artist that went gold in a week since Jamie Foxx's Unpredictable in 2005.
+Heartbreak on a Full Moon was the thirty-sixth best-selling album of the year according to Hits, moved a total of 608,000 album-equivalent units by the end of 2017, including 80,000 pure album sales, 643,000 song sales, 695 million streams.
+In the next year, the album was the forty-fourth best-selling album of the year, moved a total of 618,000 album-equivalent units by the end of 2018, including 25,000 pure album sales, 240,000 song sales, 768 million streams.
+Heartbreak on a Full Moon became Chris Brown's Second longest-running album on the Billboard 200, spending over 90 weeks on the chart.
+On August 23, 2019, the album was certified double platinum by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over a two million units in the United States.

 In Australia, it entered the ARIA Albums Chart at number five, becoming his first top ten in the nation since X in 2014.

 In the United Kingdom, the album debuted at number 10 on the UK Albums Chart, Brown's sixth non-consecutive top 10 album on the chart.
-The album was eventually certified Silver by the British Phonographic Industry (BPI) for sales of over 60,000 copies in the UK.
+The album was eventually certified Gold by the British Phonographic Industry (BPI) for sales of over 100,000 copies in the UK.

 In New Zealand, the album debuted at number three on the RMNZ Albums Chart, giving Brown his seventh top ten album on the chart.

 Until June 2018, the album has accumulated over 3 billion streams worldwide.